-Investment risk is the chance you take of getting back less money than you put into an investment.
-If you could avoid taking this risk, you probably would.
-But in order to build your wealth and beat back inflation over the long term, you’ll probably need to take some short-term risk along the way.
+Truth be told, if you could avoid taking risk, you probably would.
+But in order to build your wealth and beat back inflation over the long term, you’ll probably need to take some risk along the way.
 The question is, how much is enough investment risk?
 How much is too much?

 On the one hand, you want to grow your money as quickly as possible because that could help you achieve your goals faster.
 But the greater potential for gain, the greater the potential for loss as well.
 That’s a pain everyone wants to avoid.

 I’m trying to clarify that you have a financial need (to grow your capital) which conflicts with your emotional need (not to worry about your money or financial future).
 Now it’s time to take a closer look at the compromise I spoke about earlier.
-It’s no good to wait until another crisis happens before you hammer out your strategy.
+This is important to do regardless of what you invest in.
+Almost all investments carry risk and that means your feelings are going to get triggered.
+It’s no good to wait until another crisis happens before you hammer out your strategy so let’s get to it.

 Identify Your Financial and Emotional Needs

-In order to navigate your financial life despite these conflicting needs, I suggest you use a chart like the one I created below:
+In order to navigate your financial life despite conflicting financial and emotional needs, I suggest you use a chart like the one I created below:

 I made this chart for a person who has financial needs which include retirement income in the long-term and stability in the short-term.
 She also has long-term emotional needs for retirement security and short-term emotional needs for sleep-at-night.